bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 34°
-- overcast clouds
+- broken clouds
 - 81% humidity
-- 5 mph wind
+- 7 mph wind
-- 100% cloud cover
+- 75% cloud cover
-- 63 AQI 🟨
+- 61 AQI 🟨
 - 0.56 inches of precipitation in the past 24 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>